-The perturbation $\delta q(y, t)$ is unstable in the case of $\Re \lambda_m > 0$ and $\Im \lambda_m \neq 0$.
-The latter condition, $\Im \lambda_m \neq 0$, indicates the oscillatory motion.
-However, the backward motion associated with the oscillation is inhibited by the static friction.
-Then, the instability induces only forward motion, that is, the BRP, and does not increase further.
-Therefore, the perturbation develops and causes bulk sliding only in the case of $\Re \lambda_m > 0$ and $\Im \lambda_m = 0$.
+The perturbation $\delta q(y,t)$ is unstable in the case of $\Re \lambda_1 > 0$ and $\Im \lambda_1 \neq 0$.
+The latter condition, $\Im \lambda_1 \neq 0$, induces the oscillatory motion.
+However, the backward motion of the oscillation reduces the frictional stress, and the local slip stops when it becomes smaller than the local maximum static frictional stress, which causes the reduction of the slip area $\Stilde$.
+This oscillatory instability corresponds to the BRP.
+The BRP continues in a certain region of $\Stilde$ because the frictional stress increases again by the drive, and intermittent slip events are observed until the perturbation develops and causes bulk sliding in the case of $\Re \lambda_1 > 0$ and $\Im \lambda_1 = 0$.
 In Eq.~\eqref{eq:lambda_m}, we find that the stability conditions of the system are generally determined by the competition between the viscosity represented by the third term and velocity-weakening friction represented by the fourth term on the left-hand side.
 These terms are considered as the stabilizing and destabilizing factors, respectively.
 The stabilizing factor decreases due to $\Stilde^{-2}$ in the third term as the precursor slip area $\Stilde$ increases.
 When $\Stilde$ reaches the critical area $\Sc$, the destabilizing factor overwhelms the stabilizing factor, and the perturbation $\delta q(y,t)$ becomes unstable.
 Therefore, $\Stilde$ increases rapidly just after reaching $\Sc$, as shown in Fig.~\ref{fig:stilde_U}, and bulk sliding occurs.
 The viscous term is proportional to $1-\kappa$.
 The velocity-weakening friction term is proportional to the load on the top of the block but independent of $\kappa$.
 Thus, if $\kappa (\phi, d)$ increases by increasing $\phi$ and $d$, the viscosity becomes effectively smaller, which leads to the decrease of $\Sc$.

 As $\Stilde$ increases, the mode with $m=1$ in Eq.~\eqref{eq:deltaq_e_sin} becomes unstable first, which determines $\Sc$.
 By definition, the maximum value of $\Sc$ does not exceed $1$, and for $\Sc < 1$, $\Sc$ satisfies